casejs/docs/angular.md

 # 3. Use it in your app

-In that example we are using a Pokemon entity [created previously](entities.md).
+In this example, we are using a Pokémon entity [created previously](entities.md).
 Replace it by your own entity.

 ```js
 // app.component.ts